Parliament building in Islamabad, Pakistan

 Democracy and the rule of law

 Pakistan's political sphere and administrative bodies are characterised by a lack of transparency, corruption, and players pursuing vested interests.
 While the separation of powers does exist, the parliament and the judiciary only play their oversight role to a limited extent.
 In the recent past, restrictions have been imposed repeatedly on the activities of civil society organisations.
-In 2022, the Corruption Perceptions Index published by Transparency International ranked Pakistan 140th out of the 180 countries assessed.
+In 2023, the Corruption Perceptions Index (External link) published by Transparency International ranked Pakistan 133rd out of the 180 countries assessed.

 Deficits in the area of human rights

 Freedom of religion is restricted as well.
-In particular, followers of non-Muslim beliefs are faced with discrimination.
+In particular, members of religious minorities, such as Ahmadis, Christians, Hindus and Sikhs, are facing discrimination.